The following is the established format for referencing this article:

 Agricultural land is limited and occupies only 0.46% of the district’s total land coverage (GoN 2001).
 The limited agricultural lands and harsh climate of the valley have forced the local people to adopt alternative livelihood options, including pastoralism, trade and business, services, and out-migration.
 In addition, low agricultural productivity and short growing seasons force them to develop complex socio-political institutions to govern individuals’ behaviors in society and to manage the limited resources for sustainability (Poudel 2020a).

 Each village has categorized agricultural lands into three categories: uplands, midlands, and lowlands.
 They follow both land rotation and crop rotation practices, meaning they do not cultivate any crops in all agricultural lands at a given season but plant different crops in different seasons.
 In the uplands, they grow either maize or wheat once a year but do not grow the same crops each year.
 In the midlands and lowlands, they grow three times over two years, ensuring that the same crop is not repeated back-to-back.
-They leave the land barren between two seasons, especially in the fall and winter (see Table 2).
+They leave the land barren between two seasons, especially in the fall and winter (see Fig. 2).
 It reflects the maximum utilization of limited available farmlands in a short agricultural season to maintain harmony with livestock management for continuity of livelihood.
 Vast indigenous ecological knowledge about the local micro-environment, climate, vegetation, and the fitness and performance of particular crops has made them possible.

 In the valley, individual households do not have the right to plant crops independently on their farmland.
 Agricultural practices are governed by village-level socio-political institutions.
 By the early 1990s, it was called the Jimmawal system, and now the Bau-samuh (father group).
 The father group decides what and where to plant.
 Through community decision, all households plant the same crops on the particular farmlands in the given season.
 The practice not only regulates the village agro-economy but also intertwines with the Himalayan pastoral management system (rotational grazing), crop diversification, sharing the risks of crop loss by planting a single crop by each household, regulating the possible disputes among villagers that may otherwise arise because of domestic animals destroying the unharvested fields because of variation in the sowing time, and optimum utilization of limited resources within a short-growing climate.
 In other words, this community control system does not only regulate the farmers’ cropping behavior in the village but also seems to be a risk-averse strategy to minimize the chance of losses of agricultural production by domestic livestock, wild animals, and birds because of the sowing of different crops in time variations by different households.
 Of course, such shared cultural values, i.e., thiti of land-use practices (the plantation of crops at the same time in the same field), have been developed by the farmers of the Nhāson Valley, and also rest on the principle of “saving to save” in a harsh environment, helping them to thrive them for many generations to the present.